cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 =====

 ## Overview
-This document describes an architcture desgin of simple atomic swap predicate.
+This document describes an architcture design of simple atomic swap predicate.

 ## Background

 @syuhei176, @tkmcttm, and I attempted to design a deprecation logic that allows two different coin owners to swap their coins in a safe way given that both participants are online through out this swap process until their exits.

-We got an idea of this deprecation logic from `atomic swap predicate` suggested by @karl [here](https://plasma.build/t/a-question-about-verify-deprecation/41/3).
+  We got an idea of this deprecation logic from `atomic swap predicate` suggested by @karl [here](https://plasma.build/t/a-question-about-verify-deprecation/41/3).
 Thanks for giving us inspiration.

 Also credits to @benchain, who shared his insight on a potential attack reagarding atomic swap [here](https://plasma.build/t/fast-finality-predicate/79/4) before, it helped us to elaborate on the operator's withholding attack, explained later in the [Edge case 2]() section.